 To manage the risk associated with shutdowns and minimize the time a system is down, an Airport Systems and Utility Shutdown Request (SDR) must be submitted and approved well in advance of the work.
 The contractor coordinates the work with the Inspector and AV/Maintenance.
-The SDR must be completed (all necessary sign-offs received) a minimum of 3 working days or 72 hours before the shutdown date.
-Weekend days do not count as part of the 3 days or 72 hours.
+The SDR must be completed (all necessary sign-offs received and SDR distributed) a minimum of 10 working days plus 72 hours before the shutdown date.
+Weekend days do not count as part of the 10 days or 72 hours.